 The L G P S was contracted out of the State Second Pension scheme (S2P) until 5 April 2016.
 From 6 April 2016, the ‘contracted out’ status ended for all pension schemes due to the introduction of the single tier State Pension.
 The L G P S meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.

 The amount of pension you earn in a Scheme year is worked out each year and added to your pension account.
-The total amount of pension in your pension account is revalued at the end of each Scheme year so your pension keeps up with the cost of living.
+The total amount of pension in your pension account is revalued in the April following the end of each Scheme year so your pension keeps up with the cost of living.

 The L G P S is very secure because the benefits are set out in law.